bboc/s3patterns/consent-decision-making.md

 If there's objections, now is the time to hear them.
 The facilitator makes sure the each objection is argued and paramount before summarizing it on a whiteboard or flip chart.

-After all the objections have been heard, the facilitator helps processing them to integrate the emergent wisdom into the decision. (see [Resolve Objection][])
+After all the objections have been heard, the facilitator helps processing them to integrate the emergent wisdom into the decision. (see [Resolve Objections](resolve-objections.md)

 If the proposal has been amended on the spot, the facilitator determines at which step to continue with the Consent Decision Making Process: presentation of the proposal, clarifying questions, quick reactions, or consent round.